MorphStore/Engine/doc/doxygen/pages/tutorials/primitives.md

 ~~~
 </div>

+Of course, you can also use <i>#ifdef SSE</i>, but here we assume that any decent non-exotic system is equipped with SSE.
 In our running example, we can create an SSE and an AVX2 variant and put the AVX2 variant into a
 <i>#ifdef</i>-block.
 This creates the output